-An individual and small group project supporting young people to physically and metaphorically ‘find their voice’.
+An individual and small group and whole school project supporting young people to physically and metaphorically ‘find their voice’.

 Physically-During the course young people learn to become more confident in speaking whether this is publicly, to their friends or in sharing their feelings more clearly.